segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 ------
 The `digitalData.user` object must be declared and filled in the source code of each page of the site.

 > Declare the variable and give it an empty object `{}`, If there is no information about the visitor.
-If the user is not authorized, but the system recognized it - fill the object `digitalData.user` to the maximum.
+If the user is not authorized, but the system recognized him - fill the object `digitalData.user` to the maximum.

 Example:
 ```javascript